-- 1. Refer to NHSRA Rulebook with the following change: - a.
+- Refer to NHSRA Rulebook with the following change: - a.
+Bulls and/or Steers may be used - b.
 All horned bulls must have horns tipped to at least the size of a half dollar and steers must have horns tipped to the size of a dime, cut back or kept out of the draw.
 This is the responsibility of the stock contractor at the discretion of the Arena Director and the judges.